 To complement the furniture, invest in that farmhouse staple, the traditional range cooker, as well as a Belfast or butler's sink.
 Accessorise the space with unrefined linens and vintage kitchenalia.

-Concrete moulded faux flagstones, from Traditional Flagstones, were a fraction of the price of real stone.
-An electric pewter Aga is complemented with delicate butterfly tiles from Wellington Tiles.
-The pendant lights above the island are from La Fleure in Langport.
+Concrete moulded faux flagstones, from Traditional Flagstones (opens in new tab), were a fraction of the price of real stone.
+An electric pewter Aga is complemented with delicate light grey tiles for a homely finish.
+The pendant lights above the island are from La Fleure in Langport (opens in new tab).

 The sloping roof above the dining area was part of the original kitchen, but the glass was replaced during this latest renovation.
 An arched doorway in the stonework leads to an old falconry, now used as a boiler and boot room.